Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Right next to the cooking school, Ho Hsing 1947 (合興壹玖肆柒) is a famous traditional pastry shop that does a variety of steamed breads.

-A little further down, AMA Museum (阿嬤家-和平與女性人權館, Dihua St. #256, 10 AM to 5 PM, closed Mondays and Tuesdays, entrance NT100) is a small but meaningful museum devoted to the “comfort women,” Taiwanese sex slaves of the Japanese military during the colonial occupation of Taiwan.
+A little further down, AMA Museum (阿嬤家-和平與女性人權館, Dihua St. #256, 10 AM to 5 PM, closed Mondays and Tuesdays, entrance NT100) is a small but meaningful museum devoted to the “comfort women,” Taiwanese women used as pleasure slaves of the Japanese military during the colonial occupation of Taiwan.

 At the far northern end of Dihua street section 1, just before it reaches Minquan W. Rd., there is a shop, Sunrice 1923 (葉晋發商號 Yehjinfa 1923, 1-6 PM, 10 AM to 6 PM weekends, closed Tuesday) and restaurant, URS329 Rice & Shine (稻舍URS329, 12-3 and 5:30 to 9 PM, closed Mondays) focusing on different varieties of local rice and home cooked meals.